bignoldjordanF/knapsack-solver/README.md

 # Knapsack Solvers

+## Description

+This project contains implementations of optimisation algorithms in Python to solve the binary knapsack problem.
+It includes a generator class create knapsack instances from input data or at random, and functions to solve the instances, which return an optimal allocation and value pair.
+The algorithms available are:

+* Greedy Algorithm
+* Dynamic Programming
+* $...$

 ## Binary Knapsack Problem

-This project contains implementations of optimisation algorithms in Python to solve the binary knapsack problem.
-In this problem, we are typically given a set of items and a knapsack with a weight capacity.
+In the binary knapsack problem, we are typically given a set of items and a knapsack with a weight capacity.
 Each item has some value and some weight.
 We must compute the largest sum of values the knapsack can hold without exceeding the weight capacity.
-More formally, this could be expressed as:
+A typical problem instance may be expressed more formally as follows:

 * $\text{A maximum knapsack capacity }W\text{, where } W\in{\mathbb{Z}}.$
 * $\text{A set of candidate items }N=\lbrace{}1,2,...,n\rbrace{}\text{, where }n\text{ is the number of candidate items, and thus }n\in{\mathbb{Z}}.$